-- Gather your materials.
+- Before you begin, gather your materials.
 You will need some sturdy paper (like paper plates), paint (any colors but you must include white), some containers or tray (like an ice cube tray) to mix the paint, and q tips.

 - Next, pour some paint in your tray.
 Talk about the colors.
 Add white to each color and have your child mix the paint.
 What happened to the color?
 This is a basic lesson on tints.
 As kids learn their colors, the next step is to see the differentiation and results of color mixing.
 I love adding white to make lighter tints of the same colors.
 This is especially great with toddlers who insist on only ever using 1-2 of their favorite colors.
 Since doing this activity late last week, my daughter has been evaluating colors in our house “Dat light gween Mama, not dark gween.”
 It’s pretty fun to see her put her new knowledge to work.